markbrede/startup/notes.md

 ## Mar 17, 2025 - Testing & Optimizing
 **Testinf & Debugging**
 - Used console logs and DevTools to fix issues.

+## April 15, 2025 - Backend Bootcamp
+**Building the AutoExpenseTracker Backend**
+- Used **Express.js** to create API endpoints for expenses and authentication.
+- Learned to handle cookies for user sessions using **cookie-parser**.
+- Stored user data *in memory* (temporary – would use a database later).

+**Auth Stuff**
+- Made `/api/auth/login`, `/api/auth/create`, and `/api/auth/logout` endpoints.
+- Used **bcryptjs** to hash passwords – never store plain text passwords!
+- Generated unique auth tokens with **uuid** for secure sessions.
+- Pro tip: Always set cookies with `httpOnly: true` and `secure: true` in production.

+**Expense API Endpoints**
+- Created CRUD operations:
+  - `GET /api/expenses` to fetch your expense history
+  - `POST /api/expenses` to log new expenses
+  - `PUT/DELETE` to edit/remove entries
+- Used middleware to check if users are logged in before letting them access data.

+**Debugging Nightmares**
+- Fixed the *"Unexpected token ' localStorage** for auth tokens in full-stack apps.
+3. Use `express.static()` to serve React builds from the backend.
+4. **Proxy API requests** in Vite to avoid CORS issues during development.
+5. Console.log() is your best friend for debugging server errors.

+---

+## Random Backend Wisdom
+- "Status codes matter – 401 means *you messed up*, 500 means *I messed up*."
+- When in doubt, restart the server (`Ctrl+C` then `node index.js`).
+- Testing APIs with **curl** or Postman > guessing in the browser.
+- Formatting JSON responses wrong will ruin your whole day.